Center for Plant Molecular Biology

 Microbial Interactions in Plant Ecosystems

-We are an interdisciplinary team that bridges the fields of microbiology, plant sciences, ecology and computational biology.
-As members of both, the Center for Plant Molecular Biology (ZMBP) and the Interfaculty Institute of Microbiology and Infection Medicine Tübingen (IMIT), we are dedicated to unravel the fundamental mechanisms that transform random or stochastic microbial inputs into well-defined, often host-associated microbial communities.
-Our expertise spans microbiology, molecular biology, and bioinformatics, enabling us to address complex questions about microbial community dynamics.
+We are an interdisciplinary team that bridges microbiology, plant sciences, ecology, and computational biology.
+As members of both the Center for Plant Molecular Biology (ZMBP) and the Interfaculty Institute of Microbiology and Infection Medicine Tübingen (IMIT), we are dedicated to unraveling the fundamental mechanisms that transform random microbial inputs into well-defined, often host-associated microbial communities.
+Our expertise enables us to address complex questions about microbial community dynamics, integrating experimental and computational approaches to gain insights into microbial interactions and their roles in plant health and adaptation.

 Research Interest: